 The choice comes down to your passion, skills, and niche.

 It’s time to start carefully crafting your blog around your concept — this is where that earlier research comes in handy.

 The newly discovered knowledge of your niche audience can help you design your blog to focus directly on the needs and wants of your viewers.

-The first point focuses on the overall theme of your blog.
+Firstly, you need to consider the overall theme of your blog.

 So, remember to choose your design wisely.

-Looking at your competitors can help narrow down your decisions
+Looking at your competitors can help narrow down your decisions.

-The trick will be to create a balance between being similar enough to your competitors so that you fit into the market, while also establishing a unique voice that’ll separate you from the rest.
+The trick will be to create a balance between being similar enough to your competitors so that you fit into the market while also establishing a unique voice that’ll separate you from the rest.

 If you’re struggling with the design of your blog, here are some examples to spark inspiration.

-To achieve the second point, your methods need to be more direct.
+Your methods need to be more direct.